Dual Degree Programs Guide

 3. Double graduate/professional degree programs

-A program that only awards graduate degrees is the third and final form of dual degree program.
-A master’s degree plus a professional or doctorate degree, or two different master’s degrees, can be combined to create these.
+A program that only awards graduate degrees is the third and final form of the dual degree program.
+A master’s degree plus a professional or doctorate, or two different master’s degrees, can be combined to create these.

-A few typical graduates and professional degrees that can be merged in dual degree programs are listed below:
+A few typical graduates and professional degrees that can be merged into dual degree programs are listed below:

 University of Duke